catppuccin/catppuccin/docs/port-creation.md

 ### Tools

-Since Catppuccin is available in 4 palettes it's understandable that it may be difficult to make 4 versions of a port.
+Since Catppuccin is available in 4 flavors it's understandable that it may be difficult to make 4 versions of a port.
 So to help with that, we have built a bunch of tools to make life easier when creating Catppuccin ports.
 You'll find them all (with instructions) under our [catppuccin/toolbox](https://github.com/catppuccin/toolbox) repo.
 An essential tool for creating ports is [catwalk](https://github.com/catppuccin/toolbox#catwalk), this is used to create